saambd/docker-script-20.04/README.md

 # docker-script #
 - - - -
-Script that automatically installs and sets up lancache on Ubuntu 20.04 Linux You can run this by doing the command
+Script that automatically installs and sets up docker on Ubuntu 20.04 Linux You can run this by doing the command

     bash <(curl -s https://raw.githubusercontent.com/saambd/docker-script-20.04/main/script.sh)